 So why is Disney starting to remove or cover up their FastPass+ signs, and what does it mean for the service?

-Cast Members who were working at the attraction shared that the FastPass+ sign will stay covered for now.
+Cast Members at the attraction shared that the FastPass+ sign will stay covered.

 For now, we do not have a clear answer as to why the signage is seemingly beginning to disappear, but as time goes on, we will start to get a clearer picture if this is the new normal or something that Disney is just doing with a select few attractions.

 Currently, the official Disney World website states the following regarding FastPass+: